JaN0h4ck/JaN0h4ck/README.md

 - 👋 Hi, I’m @JaN0h4ck
 - 👀 I’m interested in Gaming and Movies
 - 🌱 I’m currently learning C++, Blender and Unity
-- 💞️ I’m working on our game collab @ uni: Repiblic Bread
+- 💞️ I’m working on our game collab @ Uni: Republic Bread
 - 🌐 I'm cool with any pronouns

 <!---